ngaut/stackvm/spec.md

-# Specification for Generating Executable Plans for the Stack-Based Virtual Machine (VM)
+# Specification for Generating Executable Plans for the Virtual Machine (VM)

 ## Table of Contents
-1. Overview of the Stack-Based VM
+1. Overview of the VM
 2. Instruction Format
 3. Supported Instructions
 4. Parameters and Variable References